Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Now you're feeling like a real winner.

-Even the captain was embarrassed to kick him off.
+Even the captain was embarrassed

-this is your captain.
+there's your captain.

-It's just like one killjoy.
+There's just like one kill joy.

-I just want you to know that it wasn't my choice to kick Edward off.
+I want you to know that it wasn't my

-Obviously, it's those absolute wet tails at corporate
+Obviously it's those absolute wet tails

 I'm getting my boardies on as we speak.